Wongyenchik/e-com/README.md

 # E-commerce website

-This is an e-commerce website that included a lot of functions.
+This is an e-commerce website build by Django framework that included a lot of functions.
 - Allow the user to add product to wishlist and cart
 - Access to each product detail and vendor detail
 - Search product by title or description